Responsible pet ownership

 How many animals can you keep?

-You can keep up to two dogs and up to two cats.
+Under the Community Local Laws 2017, you may keep up to two dogs and up to two cats.
 Animals kept on farm land are exempt.
-See pages 27-28 of the Community Local Law 2017 for details.

 Council Animal Management Officers often receive reports relating to unstable or inappropriate fencing between properties where dogs or animals are kept.